yinazee/yinazee.github.io/_posts/2018-10-24-sync_-_rails_portfolio_project.markdown

 =======

 As I'm writing this entry, I felt like I should have combined the roles of User, Guest and Host to just User.
 It makes for better data management.
 I think for the sake of streamlining and simplifying information, less is more.
 For my application, I think it's acceptable to say that a User can create events and be invited to events.
-This thought is still not concrete but surely after spending quite amount of time figuring out the relationships between the models and then

-	 ## talk about what a user can do
-	 ## talk about what an invited guest can do
+## The Guest and EventGuest Model
+So as we are setting up the guest model, each guest id is created everytime a user is created.
+This is so each event gets a list of guest_ids.
+We can access it by entering @event.guests.
+But if we want to invite, uninvite and find out if they rsvp'ed, we need to access @event.event_guests.
+The event_guest models are unique because it is a combination of the event_id and guest_id.

 	 ## talk about how events#index page is organized
 	 ## talk about challenges
+	 ## talk about ongoing challenges and questions
+	 -should a users be able to delete their accounts.

 Sources: